sfigg/commercialization-public/manufacture/iot/create-packages.md

 ## Add content to a package

 The contents of a package are organized as a list of XML elements in the package definition file.
-To add contents to a package, add a **Components** element with the appropriate child elements.

 The following example demonstrates how to add some files and registry settings to a package.
+This example defines a variable (_RELEASEDIR) that can be updated each time you generate the package.

 ```xml
 <?xml version='1.0' encoding='utf-8' standalone='yes'?>